brianlu711/ee260_2020_spring_materials_week_03_repo/docs/assg/__REPORT__.md

 ## (5 pts)
 Describe the concept known as Moore’s Law.

+  -the theory that the processesing speeds of computers double evry two years
 ## (5 pts)
 Describe the behavior of the CMOS transistor circuit shown below, clearly indicating